Bit-Part-Young/MMMS-MSE-SJTU/docs/hands-on/md-handson-notes.md

 2. modify `generate_model.sh` by redefining the variable `ATOMSK`.
 And then you can run the `generate_model.sh`.

-- And now you can run the lammps calculation.
+- And now you can run the LAMMPS calculation.
 If you are running on Siyuan cluster, you should use the commands:

 ```bash
 sbatch job.slurm